nathanbarrett/livv-stack/README.md

 - PHPStan ready to go `sail compoer analyse`
 - PHPUnit tests for auth scaffolding `sail artisan test`
 - Laravel Pint for formatting: `sail composer format`
+- GitHub Action to run tests, check formatting, and analyze code on push to main or PR to main

 ## Installation